Kay's Canal Crafty Arts

 A mop bucket to be used as a planter, painted with sunflowers and poppies

-I realise we all have different stuff we use, and sometimes we do need to acquire things.
+I realise we all have different stuff we like to use, and sometimes we do need to add to our collections.
 For instance, perhaps your kitchenware is all yellow and you want canal art mugs to match.
 Although I don’t stock yellow mugs I would be happy to help you find some.
 Alternatively, you could find your own mugs online and have them posted directly to me.
 For example, recently a customer wanted an oval planter of a specific size.
 We messaged about this, and eventually found a black mop-bucket that would fit the purpose.

 How to bring me your stuff

-If you have something you would like painted, or have a specific item you are looking for, contact me via email, Facebook or Instagram .
+If you have something you would like painted, or a specific item you are looking for, contact me via email, Facebook or Instagram .
 Usually I respond within a couple of hours.
 For payment I prefer BACS.
-However I also accept PayPal.
+I may also ask for a deposit before undertaking the work.

 A beautiful lidded bin for dog poo!